darkstylz99/Airline-complaint-category-tagging/README.md

-#Airline-Review-Classification
+# Airline-Review-Classification

-A deep learning project that leverages GPU acceleration to reduce computational time about 93.33 %.
-This project involves web scrapping and fine tunning BERT model for predictions.
+A deep learning project that leverages GPU acceleration to reduce computational time by **93.33%**.
+This project involves **web scraping** and **fine-tuning** a BERT model for predictions.